Scholarship essay - Free Essay Writing Tips at BestEssayTips.com

 The First Sentence

-The first sentence of an award-winning essay must look the part.
-In other words, aim for an award-winning sentence.
+The first sentence of an essay must be award-winning.
 It can be short, medium, or long, but it must orient the reader in terms of tone, content, and language.
-Use it to start preparing your readers for the "trip" that you have designed for their benefit
+Use it to start preparing your readers for the "trip" that you have designed for their benefit.

 Tone.
 Choose a tone that is appropriate for the essay.

 Content.
-Just as in the title, the content of the first sentence should be preparing the reader to learn your perspective on your topic.
+Just as in the title, the content of the first sentence should prepare the reader to learn your perspective on your topic.
 This means, again, choosing a level of specificity that is not too broad.
 Get right to the issue.

+Language.
 Remember that early drafts of your first sentence should be just enough to get you started as you write and revise.
-Later, when you have a solid command of your argument and a perfect feel for the tone of your essay--this may not be until after you have written several drafts--you can spend time focusing on the first sentence.
-Don't get bogged down before the rest of the essay is in place.
+You can spend time focusing on the first sentence after you have a solid command of your argument and a perfect feel for the tone of your essay which may not be until you have written several drafts.
+Do not get bogged down before the rest of the essay is in place.

 The First Paragraph